dmbarbour/glas/docs/GlasDesign.md

 Glas programs can use annotations to guide use of stowage.
 It is also feasible to extend the module system with access to some content-addressed data.
 And a garbage collector could heuristically use stowage to recover volatile memory resources.
 Use of stowage is not directly observable within a Glas program modulo reflection effects.

+The [Glas Object](GlasObject.md) (aka 'glob') encoding is intended to provide a primary representation for stowage.
+However, stowage doesn't strongly imply use of Glas Object.

 *Security Note:* In context of open systems, sensitive content should be secured by annotating the binary with a cryptographic salt.
 To support deduplication, we could take inspiration from [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).

 ### Memoization